Can I use your music in my personal video?

 There is a website set up exactly for this purpose, its called Patreon, and here is my page: http://www.patreon.com/dcuttermusic

-All you have to do is click HERE and select the $2 option, from here you will sign up to pledge $2 per month.
+All you have to do is click HERE and select the $2 option, you will then sign up to pledge $2 per month.

 Patreon page that only the people that donate get to see, plus every week I will make another download available!